jlwalkerlg/blog/content/posts/software-development/the-application-layer.md

 ---
-title: "The Application Layer"
+title: The Application Layer
-date: "2020-08-31T17:32:00Z"
+date: 2020-08-31T17:32:00Z
 categories:
 - Software Development
 tags:
 - domain-driven-design
 - software-architecture
 - the-clean-architecture
 ---

 Take a look at the standard diagram of [The Clean Architecture](http://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html), and you'll notice a layer labelled "Application Business Rules", wherein the "Use Cases" are defined.
-Uncle Bob describes this layer as the one which contains "application specific business rules", and whose purpose is to "orchestrate the flow of data to and from the entities, and direct those entities to use their _enterprise wide_ business rules to achieve the goals of the use case".
+Uncle Bob describes this layer as the one which contains "application specific business rules", and whose purpose is to "orchestrate the flow of data to and from the entities, and direct those entities to use their *enterprise wide* business rules to achieve the goals of the use case".

 But what does this mean exactly, and why do we need such a layer?
 For example, many developers often neglect this layer and call directly into the core domain layer from their controllers.
 What's wrong with this approach, and how is a separate layer for use cases any different?
 Furthermore, how is this "application layer" different from the "application services layer" of domain-driven design, or the inner hexagon of Hexagonal Architecture, where the "core application" lives?
 Also, what's the difference between application services and domain services?

 ## Use Cases vs Controllers

-The only difference between use cases and controllers is that _controllers are coupled to the delivery mechanism (e.g. the web), whereas use cases are not_.
+The only difference between use cases and controllers is that *controllers are coupled to the delivery mechanism (e.g. the web), whereas use cases are not*.

 Apart from this, use cases and controllers really serve the same purpose: they accept user input; call into the domain model in order to actually implement a particular use case; and return a response to the user.
 Both use cases and controllers can also use dependency inversion to decouple themselves from all infrastructure, such as repositories.